-As described in CFI’s income tax overview, the difference in accounting for taxes between financial statements and tax returns creates a permanent and temporary differences in tax expenses on the income statement.
+As described in CFI’s income tax overview, the difference in accounting for taxes between financial statements and tax returns creates permanent and temporary differences in tax expense on the income statement.
 The financial statements will arrive at a tax expense, but the actual tax payable will come from the tax return.
 This guide will explore the impact of these permanent and temporary differences in tax accounting.

 What is a permanent difference in tax expense?

 A permanent difference is the difference between book tax expense and the actual tax owed, which is caused by an item that does not reverse over time.
 In other words, it is the difference between financial accounting and tax accounting that is never eliminated or reversed.
 An example of a permanent difference is a company incurring a fine.
 Tax codes rarely allow a tax deduction in the event of a fine, but fines are often deducted from income in book accounting.

 A permanent difference will cause a difference between the statutory tax rate and the effective tax rate.
 Also, because the permanent difference will never be eliminated, this tax difference does not generate deferred taxes, as is the case for temporary differences.

 What is a temporary difference in tax expense?

 Temporary differences are differences between pretax book income and taxable income that will eventually reverse or be eliminated.
 To put this another way, transactions that create temporary differences are recognized by both financial accounting and accounting for tax purposes, but are recognized at different times.
 This is why temporary differences are also known as timing differences.